transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 - Repeat this process for each identity that was in the wallet of the original browser.
 {: tsResolve}

+This problem can also occur when the console has lost contact with your Kubernetes cluster on {{site.data.keyword.cloud_notm}}.
+This can happen if your console has not recently communicated with your cluster, or if you have made changes to your cluster that have overridden the settings used by the {{site.data.keyword.blockchainfull_notm}} platform.
+{: tsCauses}

+You can click the **Refresh your linked cluster** button to renew the communication between your console and the {{site.data.keyword.IBM_notm}} Kubernetes service cluster on {{site.data.keyword.cloud_notm}}.
+Click **{{site.data.keyword.cloud_notm}} Support** next to the **Launch the {{site.data.keyword.blockchainfull_notm}} Platform**.
+This will take you to the panel where you can click **Refresh your linked cluster**.
+{: tsResolve}

-## Why am I getting the error `Unable to authenticate with the enroll ID and secret you provided` when I create a new organization MSP definition??
+## Why am I getting the error `Unable to authenticate with the enroll ID and secret you provided` when I create a new organization MSP definition?
 {: #ibp-v2-troubleshooting-create-msp}
 {: troubleshoot}